Transposition of the Great Arteries

 - Foramen Ovale: Located in the wall between the atria, the foramen ovale allows blood to skip the necessary step of circulation.
 The foramen ovale is a natural opening present in a normal heart in utero but closes soon after birth.
 If the vessel remains or is kept open, oxygen-poor and oxygen-rich blood mixes, sending blood with a higher level of oxygenation to the body.

-- Patent Ductus Arteriosus: The ductus arterisus is a blood vessel between the pulmonary artery and the aorta that when open (patent), allows blood to skip the necessary step of circulation.
-The ductus arterisus is a natural opening that is present in a normal heart in utero but closes soon after birth.
+- Patent Ductus Arteriosus: The ductus arteriosus is a blood vessel between the pulmonary artery and the aorta that when open (patent), allows blood to skip the necessary step of circulation.
+The ductus arteriosus is a natural opening that is present in a normal heart in utero but closes soon after birth.
 If the vessel remains or is kept open, oxygen-poor and oxygen-rich blood mixes, sending blood with a higher level of oxygenation to the body.

 Transposition of the great arteries mostly develops by chance, but there may be a genetic link to the mother being over the age of 40.
 The mother having diabetes, poor nutrition, rubella, or a viral illness as well as consuming alcohol during pregnancy may increase the baby’s risk.